 The Statement of Financial Position is presented on a liquidity basis.
 Assets and liabilities are presented in decreasing order of liquidity and are not distinguished between current and non-current.
 All balances are expected to be recovered or settled within 12 months, except for investments in financial assets and net assets attributable to unitholders.
-The amount expected to be recovered or settled within 12 months except or settled within 12 months after the end of each reporting year in relation to these balances cannot be reliably determined.
+The amount expected to be recovered or settled within 12 months after the end of each reporting year in relation to these balances cannot be reliably determined.